softwareconstruction240/softwareconstruction/instruction/java-fundamentals/java-fundamentals.md

 ## History

-While working at Sun Microsystems James Gosling formalized his idea of build a programming language that would compile to an intermediate format that could run on multiple operating systems.
+While working at Sun Microsystems James Gosling formalized his idea of building a programming language that would compile to an intermediate format that could run on multiple operating systems.
 This became the foundation of the Java Programming language.

 ![James Gosling](jamesGosling.jpg)